CRKT Squid Review

 Price-wise, the Squid is best compared to toy knives or gas station sold, mass-produced knockoffs.
 Concerning blade integrity, however, the CRKT is almost in the same league as the much spendier products.
 We select our tested products for performance, not for price.
 When a product with this price has a carefully tailored blade, we are impressed.
 Because of the variables and trade-offs that dictate a blade's performance (steel type, hardening process, blade geometry, mainly), a formulaic, business-informed decision-making process doesn't do well.
 Great blades are the result of a human touch.

-The blade of the Squid is made of the same Chinese 8Cr13MoV steel as the much more expensive Spyderco Tenacious.
-Each of these manufacturers then hardens the blade with their proprietary (but respectively admired) heat treating processes.
-The 8Cr13MoV steel is known to be an Asian interpretation of much more expensive AUS8 steel (AUS8 steel is used in our Top Pick SOG Trident Elite).
+The blade of the Squid is made of the same Chinese 8Cr13MoV steel as some much more expensive knives.
+The 8Cr13MoV steel is known to be an Asian interpretation of much more expensive AUS8 steel.
 Performance attributes, prior to heat treatment, of these two steels are about the same.
 CRKT is a company that makes high-end knives, and this price point product.
-Their heat treatment process and equipment is shared by all the products.
+Their heat treatment process and equipment is shared by nearly all the products.

 Portability is a function of size, weight, and carry options.
 The Squid is mid-sized, as compared to the rest of our test roster.
 It is considerably smaller than ideal for most usage.
 However, it is smaller in your pocket than all but the micro knives we tested.
 It is the shortest knife we tested that also has a pocket clip.
 For valuable pocket space, the Squid is a worthy consideration.